davidamadeo/superyou-automated-testing-v2/readme.md

 3. Navigate to <a href="https://sites.google.com/a/chromium.org/chromedriver/home">Chrome Driver</a> and download the WebDriver that matches the version of your Google Chrome Browser
 4. Extract the file from the folder and put it in your C: drive so your PATH would be `C:\chromedriver.exe`
-5. Initialize the path in the file by writing this code:
+5. Initialize the path by specifying the Driver Path in the .env file.
+It should look something like this:
-`PATH = "C:\chromedriver.exe`
+`DRIVER_PATH = "C:\chromedriver.exe`
 6. Make sure that the webdriver code is `self.driver = webdriver.Chrome(PATH)` instead of `self.driver = webdriver.Edge(PATH)`

 #### If you use Microsoft Edge: